cloki0610/CI-Portfolio-Project-5/README.md

 ## **Media**
  - Pexels
  All images come from and copyrighted by Pexels, the images will be remove or replaced if their policy have changed.
+ - Flaticon
+ The no image icon come from this website.

 ### **Acknowledgment**
 <hr>